robertonscjr/k8s-101/README.md

 For this repository to work, you need **ssh access** to the nodes and some allowed ports for access the **Control Plane Node** through [**kubectl**](https://kubernetes.io/pt/docs/reference/kubectl/cheatsheet/).

+Follow the order of the documentation for a better experience!

 ## Node Requirements

 A Node in Kubernetes is literally the machine (bare metal or virtual machine) on which the K8s components will be installed.